What is in this leaflet

 - oral thrush - white, furry, sore tongue and mouth

-- nausea, vomiting, stomach pain, diarrhoea, flatulence, reflex
+- nausea, vomiting, stomach pain, diarrhoea, flatulence, indigestion, reflux, loss of appetite

 - red and/or itchy skin